 To safeguard the privacy of individuals, documents that contain salary information must be shredded, incinerated, or otherwise disposed of securely.
 Departments may arrange for service from a business record destruction vendor.

 This memo describes the limited circumstances when a charitable donation may be made by Stanford to an outside organization.

 a.
-A donation may be made at the direction of the President, the Provost or the Vice President for Business Affairs and Chief Financial Officer, or the Chief External Relations Officer.
+A donation may only be made at the direction of the President, the Provost, the Vice President for Business Affairs and Chief Financial Officer, or the Chief External Relations Officer.

 a.
 How and over what period Stanford-provided funds would be spent by the intended recipient.